Legaeldan/milestone-3/README.md

  - **Testing (Phase 1):** The function does as required, and removed the entire entry from the database.
  - **Testing (Phase 2):** the function applied this function regardless of what ID was given, resulting in a crash as the item didn't exist.
 The function was updated to try find the drink first, then return an error if failed.
  - **Defensive:** After functionality was fully tested.
 Loop holes in the function were discovered.
 A user could delete a drink regardless of owning the item by altering the URL.
 Added checks if the user is firstly valid (As this is a registered user only function), then check if they own the item.
 If all checks pass, the function runs as normal.
+ - **Result:** A simple button that can only be fired under certain circumstances.
+ - **Verdict:** Test passed as expected and delete button is now operational..

 ### Overall: